The Poetry of Perceived Value

 In a time before anyone had mastered the cutting and polishing processes that make diamonds what they are today, the stones retained their rough outer shell.
 They were tactile and textural, used as talismans for their believed medicinal and mystical properties.
 There are even tales of diamonds being created by lightning; bolts that scorch the earth and leave behind healing relics.

 Whatever they believed in earlier ages, we know reverence for diamonds then wasn’t founded in capital or quality of craft.
-To my knowledge, there was no ‘Diamonds Are Forever’ campaign in the Middle Ages, nor were the gems procured for proposals as there are now.
+To my knowledge, there was no ‘Diamonds Are Forever’ campaign in the Middle Ages, nor were the gems procured for proposals as they are now.
 It stands to reason that the true allure lay in the story surrounding them; in their procurement, properties and the people they’re attached to.

 It’s a similar case with art.